What is Off Camera Flash?

-The biggest difference this makes is the appearance of depth that this produces, because, as we all know, when you fire the flash at the same angle as your lens, you flatten all the natural shadows.
-When you have your flash off your camera, you can move it into a position where it only lighten the areas which you want to be lit.
+The biggest difference that this makes is in the depth.
+As we all know, when you fire the flash at the same angle as your lens, you flatten all the natural shadows.
+When you have your flash off your camera, you can move it into a position where it only lightens specific areas.

 What you’ll Need

-Of course, you’re going to need an external flash unit, preferably one that is made to go with your camera as you’ll have more control over the flash when it’s off the camera.
+Of course, you’re going to need an external flash unit, and preferably one that is made to go with your camera; you’ll simply have more control over it when it’s off the camera.

 – Off-Camera Shoe Cord – Link to Buy

-This is something that’s not possible with a radio transmitter and although IR transmitters can do this, their signal between transmitter and receiver can prove to be somewhat unreliable at times, which is not what you need when you’re a pro.
+This is something that’s not possible with a radio transmitter and, although IR transmitters can do this, the signal between transmitter and receiver can prove to be somewhat unreliable at times – not what you need when you’re a pro.

 – Infrared Transmitter – Link to Buy

-This is a pretty clever way of creating wireless flash over short distances, but it does requires the IR beam to be able to see the flash.
-A lot of modern cameras and flashes are building transmitters in to their hardware so this is becoming quite a popular choice.
+This is a pretty clever way of creating wireless flash over short distances but it does requires the IR beam to be able to ‘see’ the flash.
+A lot of modern cameras and flashes are building transmitters into their hardware so this is becoming quite a popular choice.

-As it uses radio waves, the flash and camera don’t need to be able to see each other which means that there's plenty more posibilites for where you can put the flash.
+As it uses radio waves, the flash and camera don’t need to be able to ‘see’ each other, lending plenty more possibilities in terms of where you can put the flash.
 There’s a wide range of brands out there offering this technology but Pocket Wizard seem to be the most popular.

-You’re never going to get quite the same effect as you need to set your on camera flash off to make this work, but it’s a good option for firing off 2 flashes when 1 is already on a sync cord.
+You’re never going to get quite the same effect due to the requirement to turn your on camera flash off to make this work but it’s a good option for firing off two flashes when the first is already on a sync cord.

-Well, now that you know how to set it up properly, it’s just a case of trial and error until you find a lighting position that suits your style or whatever you’re shooting.
+Well, now that you know how to set it up properly, it’s just a case of trial and error until you find a lighting position that suits your style… or whatever you’re shooting.

-In my photo below, there was a very strong light coming into my camera from the sun, and because I didn’t want the side of my model to be underexposed, I used a flash to fill in the light.
-It works really well and very evenly exposes her skin.
+In my photo below, there was a very strong light source coming into my camera – the sun – and, because I didn’t want the side of my model to be underexposed, I used a flash to fill in the light here.

 This produces more light for me to work with and is even across the skin of my models.
-I had two flashes set up for the photo below, one either side of the model, and this produced a really soft effect, without appearing to be obviously flash photography.
+I had two flashes set up for the photo below, one either side of the models, which has produced a really soft effect without any obvious use of flash.

-In my photo below, I wanted to capture my subject with the light coming from an angle because his face was at an angle too, so I moved the flash to the left and above.
-This made it look like the light could have come from external house lights in the garden we were in.
+In my photo below, I wanted to capture my subject with the light coming from an angle because his face was at an angle too; I moved the flash to the left and above.
+This made it look like the light could have come from external house lights in the garden that we were in.

 Obvious Flash Separation

-In my photo below, the angle and lighting made it stand out from the ambient light in the scene which forces the viewers attention towards the subject, which is exactly what I wanted.
-These are all things to consider when doing flash photography – where do you want your viewer to look and how can you make them look there?
+In my photo below, the angle and style of the lighting make it stand out from the ambient light in the scene, forcing the viewer’s attention towards the subject – exactly what I wanted.
+These are all things to consider in flash photography – where do you want your viewer to look and how can you make them look there?

 What to Watch out for

-If you set the flash up 90° to the subjects face and set it off then you’re always going to cast a harsh and unnatural shadow from the side of the nose, across the cheek.
+If you set the flash up 90° to the subjects face, you’re always going to cast a harsh and unnatural shadow from the side of the nose, spreading across the cheek.